lalitdotdev/lalitdotdev/README.md

 Know more about me:

-- 👨‍🎓<em>I am a pre-final year undergraduate student from <a href="https://amu.ac.in/"> <b>Zakir Husain College of Engineering And Technology</b>, Aligarh</a></em> .Data Structure and Algorithms, Object Oriented Programming, DBMS, and Compiler Design are the academic areas of study I am most interested in.
+- 👨‍🎓<em>I am a pre-final year undergraduate student from <a href="https://amu.ac.in/"> <b>Zakir Husain College of Engineering And Technology</b>, Aligarh</a></em>.
 I enjoy delving into the intricacies of technology, am passionate about problem-solving, and driven to create things that make an impact.

-- ⚡️ I've had expertise using the Agile Methodology to build upon large-scale systems while working on multi-disciplinary projects. **On a technical front**, I'm skilled in Automation (Python), Frontend (React), Backend Development (Flask, Django, Rails), various AWS Services (lambda, ElasticSearch, SQS), and Data Mining and Analysis.
+- ⚡️ I've had expertise using the Agile Methodology to build upon large-scale systems while working on multi-disciplinary projects. **On a technical front**, I'm skilled in Frontend (React , Nextjs), Backend Development (NodeJs ,Flask, Django), various AWS Services (lambda , EC2)

 - ⚡ My passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.